jpbelga/cartesi-pytorch-template/README.md

 # ONNX DApp Template

-This is a template for ONNX Cartesi DApps in python using the onnxruntime package.
+This is a template for PyTorch Cartesi DApps in python.
 It uses python3 to execute the backend application.
 The application entrypoint is the `dapp.py` file.

 ## How to use it